Wollemi College: Religious education

 Religious education is grounded in the teachings of the Catholic faith.
 Students are encouraged to practice their faith with freedom and conviction.
 The chaplain of the school is a priest of Opus Dei, a personal prelature of the Catholic Church.
+However, students of other faiths are welcome.

 Computer facilities

 Computing studies are incorporated into teaching programs across the disciplines.
 Student use of computer labs, advanced workstations, and iPads, moves from basic keyboard skills and research through to internet, communications, word processing, database, and music applications to programming, CAD, and web design.

 Extracurricular activities

 Co-curricular activities for all students include the Character education Program, fencing, bowling, polo, stream watching, preventative of ISDA debating and public speaking (in the CSSA competitions), study skills workshops, leadership education, class camps, visits by guest speakers and media workshops.
 Optional activities include father and son camps, chess club and choir.

 Sports

 Principal sports include rugby, cricket, soccer, basketball, swimming and athletics.
 The school is a member of the HZSA (Hills Zone Sports Association), AICES and IPSHAA (Independent Primary School Heads Association of Australia).
 Students also play club competitions with the Wollemi Soccer Club and the Wollemi Wizards in basketball.